Skip to main content

 Follow the instructions to complete setup

-What Edgedive uses from Datadog
+What Struct uses from Datadog

 • Metrics — CPU, memory, latency, error rates, and custom metrics